 father, Max von Üchtritz, conducted entomological and botanical studies, and no doubt this is where the young Rudolf’s interests began.
 He received his early education in Wrocław (Breslau) at the María Magdalena Lyceum and the Matthias Gymnasium, and then studied natural sciences at the University of Breslau from 1858 to 1863, where his botanical classes were mainly in systematics, plant geography and native flora, but terminated them in 1863 due to heart ailments, working subsequently as a private scholar in Breslau.
 He was largely known for his investigations of plants

 native to Silesia, although he also conducted botanical research in excursions to southern Moravia (1855), the central Carpathians (1856), Tyrol and neighboring areas of Bavaria, Switzerland and northern Italy (1858) as well as to Thuringia, Franconia and Saxony (1860/61).
 At the age of 23 he began to be afflicted with rheumatism and curtailed his travels in favor of communication.
 He corresponded with many other botanists in Europe such as Pierre Edmond Boissier, Alexander Braun, Elias Magnus Fries, August Grisebach, Heinrich Gottlieb Ludwig Reichenbach, Veit Brecher Wittrock, Anton Joseph Kerner von Marilaun, George August Schweinfurth and Christian August Friedrich Garcke, and was described by them as 'the man with the long letters.’
 He suffered more ill health throughout his lifetime which limited his writings, but he was the author of Botanische Excursion in die Central-Karpathen, Bemerkungen über einige Pflanzen der ungarischen Flora, and Zur Flora Ungarns.
 He gave valuable materials for Emil Fiek's Flora of Silesia, and made significant contributions to Plantae Romaniae by Ágost Kanitz.
 Adolf Engler purchased his extensive herbarium after his death and donated it to the University of Breslau, which also acquired his beautiful botanical library and manuscripts.
 He was also honored with the genus name Uechtritzia.
 He was born and died in Breslau.
+There have been at least 10 taxa with this specific epithet although in California there has only been one, Festuca uechtritziana, which is a synonym of the currently recognized Festuca arundinacea.

 • -ugo: Surprisingly, Jaeger's Source-Book of Biological Names and Terms says that -ugo is a Latin suffix with meaning unknown. but the Wiktionary website says for -ugo, "suffixed to nouns and to adjectives, forms nouns denoting thin or superficial coatings, films, layers or platings," e.g. albus/albugo (whiteness, covered with white), ferrum/ferrugo (rust-colored), salsus/salsugo (saltiness), and the National Institute of Health website says in Latin the suffix -ago, or -igo, or -ugo, was often used to denote a disease, giving us albugo (a white opacification of the cornea) or caligo (dim vision).
 Of course botanical Latin is different from classical Latin, and a website of the Missouri Botanical Garden quoting Stearn's Botanical Latin says ugo is a Latin noun suffix which indicates a substance or property possessed, e.g. asperugo, a prickly plant (from asper, rough), or lanugo, downy (from lana, wool).